GenericMappingTools/gmt/doc_modern/rst/source/pslegend.rst

     symbols may take special modifiers: front (**f**), quoted line (**q**)  and vector (**v**).
     You can append modifiers to the symbol and affect how the fronts, quoted lines and vectors are presented (see :doc:`psxy` man page for modifiers).
-    **pslegend** will determine default settings for all modifiers and secondary arguments if not provided.
+    **legend** will determine default settings for all modifiers and secondary arguments if not provided.
 A few other symbols (the rectangles, ellipse, wedge, mathangle) may take more than a single argument size.
     Note that for a line segment you should use the horizontal dash symbol (**-**).
-    If just a single size if given then **pslegend** will provide reasonable arguments to plot the symbol  (See `Defaults`_).
+    If just a single size if given then **legend** will provide reasonable arguments to plot the symbol  (See `Defaults`_).
     Alternatively, combine the required
     arguments into a single, comma-separated string and use that as the